kantarjiev/BAMRU-Org/docs/pair_programming.md

 The ip address of the public server is 45.79.82.37.
 Ask Andy for a user account.

 The script bin/portfwd sets up ports.
-Use these port 22 for SSH, port 4567 for the development web server.
+Use port 22 for SSH, port 4567 for the development web server.

 ## Working Together

-Two developers can share a TMUX session for pair programming.
+Two developers can share a WEMUX session for pair programming.

 First, the host must run: